 It's important to understand that this transition technique should be used sparingly and only as a backup to smooth out context switching.
 Ideally, this should not even be necessary for most videos.

-How to create an introduction for your video lessons
+How to create an introduction for your online course video lessons

 To brand your videos and make them easily recognizable, you can add an intro or a splash screen to them.